Avantor Inc.

 Shareholder Returns:

-• Dividend Payments: The Company currently does not expect to pay any dividends on its common stock.
+- Dividend Payments: Avantor, Inc. has no current plans to pay cash dividends on its common stock.

 Operational Excellence

-Production & Service Model: Avantor, Inc. operates over 40 global manufacturing facilities, including 12 cGMP compliant facilities registered with the FDA or comparable foreign regulatory authorities.
-Capabilities include quick specification changes, production scalability from pre-clinical to commercialization, proprietary purification technologies for lot-to-lot consistency, rigorous analytical quality control, and robust regulatory procedures.
-The Company's services organization comprises over 2,500 colleagues supporting customer workflows, including procurement, logistics, inventory management, chemical/equipment tracking, and advanced scientific research support.
+Production & Service Model: Avantor, Inc. operates over 40 global manufacturing facilities, including 6 cGMP compliant facilities registered with the FDA or comparable foreign regulatory authorities.
+These facilities are strategically located in North America, Europe, and AMEA to facilitate supply chain efficiency and customer proximity.
+Manufacturing capabilities include quick specification changes, production scalability from pre-clinical development to large-volume commercialization, proprietary purification technologies, rigorous analytical quality control testing, and robust regulatory and quality control procedures.
+The company's services organization, comprising approximately 2,000 associates, provides onsite lab and production support, equipment services, procurement, logistics, inventory management, chemical and equipment tracking, glassware autoclaving, DNA extraction, media preparation, bioreactor servicing, and cleanroom control.

-• Research & Development: 14 innovation centers enabling extensive collaboration and customization for highly regulated, specification-driven applications.
+- Research & Development: 15 innovation centers that enable extensive collaboration and customization.

 Market Access & Customer Relationships

-• Direct Sales: A global sales force of approximately 3,500 sales and sales support professionals, including over 200 sales specialists with in-depth industry and product knowledge, provides high-impact interactions with customers.
+- Direct Sales: A global sales force of approximately 3,400 sales and sales support professionals, including over 170 sales specialists with in-depth industry and product knowledge, operating in native languages across countries.

-• Digital Platforms: E-commerce platform accounted for approximately 76% of transactions in 2024, utilizing search analytics, personalized tools, customer-specific web solutions, enhanced data, and AI-based recommendations.
-Digital services like Avantor’s Inventory Manager are embedded in customer laboratories.
+- Digital Platforms: E-commerce platforms accounted for approximately 80% of transactions in 2025.
+These platforms utilize search analytics, personalized search tools, customer-specific web solutions, enhanced data, AI-based recommendations, and integrate customer processes, such as Avantor’s Inventory Manager.

 Competitive Intelligence